-Cancer treatments and medicines can cause your bowels to move much more often and become very loose (diarrhea).
+Cancer treatments and medicines can cause your bowels to move much more often and become very loose.
+Three or more loose or watery stools a day is called diarrhea.
 Uncontrolled diarrhea can lead to fluid loss (dehydration), weight loss, poor appetite, and weakness.

 Avoid high-fiber foods, which might make diarrhea worse.
 These include nuts, seeds, whole grains, legumes (beans and peas), dried fruits, and raw fruits and vegetables.
 You should avoid high-fat foods, like fried and greasy foods, too, because they can also make diarrhea worse.
 After stomach or bowel surgery, some people may be sensitive to very sweet or high-carbohydrate foods as well.
 Stay away from gassy foods and carbonated drinks, too.
 Be sure to sip fluids during the day to prevent dehydration.
 Once the diarrhea has stopped, slowly start eating foods with fiber.

 What to do

 - Drink plenty of mild, clear, non-carbonated liquids during the day.
 Drink liquids at room temperature.
 This may be easier to take than very hot or cold drinks.